HMS-Core/hms-flutter-plugin/flutter-hms-gameservice/README.md

 - Player statistics
 - Access to basic game information

-The HUAWEI Game Service Flutter Plugin enables communication between HUAWEI Game Service SDK and the Flutter Platform and it exposes all capabilities provided by the HUAWEI Game Service.
+The Huawei Game Service Flutter Plugin enables communication between Huawei Game Service SDK and the Flutter Platform and it exposes all capabilities provided by the Huawei Game Service.

 [Learn More](https://developer.huawei.com/consumer/en/doc/development/HMS-Plugin-Guides/introduction-0000001080980430?ha_source=hms1)